Investor Return Model — Interactive Calculator

 0.67%Implied ownership

-$0Base-case proceeds
+$0Base-case expected proceeds

-0%Base-case IRR
+0%Base-case IRR (conditional)

-$0Base-case NPV
+$0Base-case expected NPV

 Return MultipleExit Valuation ÷ Current Valuation